devloco/create-react-wptheme/README.md

     -   Be sure to follow **all the instructions** under the **Usage** section at the top of this document.
     -   Windows example: `cd C:\xampp\htdocs\wordpress\wp-content\themes\<your theme's folder name>\react-src`
     -   Mac or \*nix example: `cd /xampp/htdocs/wordpress/wp-content/themes/<your theme's folder name>/react-src`
--   Create new folder to hold you're development SSL certificate and key.
+-   Create a new folder to hold you're development SSL certificate and key.
     -   All OSes: `mkdir ssl`
 -   Change directory into the `ssl` folder
     -   All OSes `cd ssl`